The task before us now

 These essays, which set forth Teilhard’s vision of the Christian mystery and the evolving cosmos, include the famous one on Original Sin which was the cause of his banishment to China.
 The original French title could not be used because of the publication in 1969 of a translation of the title essay “How I Believe” by Harper paperbacks.

-The theme is that human fulfillment consists in personal communion with the divine center of the evolutionary process, culminating in the spritualization of matter.
+The theme is that human fulfillment consists in personal communion with the divine center of the evolutionary process, culminating in the spiritualization of matter.
 Includes the famous essay “The Evolution of Chastity.”

 Letters to his parents during his teaching stint in Cairo while still a Jesuit scholastic.
 Not informative as to the development of his thought.

 Letters to his parents during his years at the Jesuit Scholasticate in England.
-The translation is not felicitous and there are many errors.
+The translation is not felicitous and it contains many errors.

 Letters from Paris 1912-1914.
 N.Y.: Herder & Herder, 1967.